hoxito/patterns-go/Facade/readme.md

 # Facade Pattern

 ## Description
+Facade provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+## Motivation
 When a package has multiple interfaces, it can get difficult for clients to use it.
-Though the individual interfaces may be exciting for a power user, most clients will get confused with the complicated details they don't care about.
-The facade design pattern solves this, with advertising an alternative/simplified interface to other parts of the code
-## Intent

-## Motivation
+Structuring a system into subsystems helps reduce complexity.
+A common design goal is to minimize the communication and dependencies between subsystems.
+One way to achieve this goal is to introduce a facade object that provides a single, simplified interface to the more general facilities of a subsystem

 ## Code Example